anazariz/teampsd/resources/design/SQL_and_R/SQL_R_prototype.md

 ![attention](https://user-images.githubusercontent.com/39805164/82708362-e86d5a80-9c32-11ea-8361-9b78d9ddeaf8.png)

-**Please DO NOT download or install SQL Server, SQL Server Management Studio, R and RStudio on a VA machine.**
+**Please DO NOT download or install SQL Server, SQL Server Management Studio, R and RStudio on your VA machine.
+These items can only be installed by your IT administrators.**

 SQL Server can be downloaded [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).